All Episodes

 And so for all their talk of going after, you know, conspiracy, going after insurrectionists and going after all these people, they're the ones getting involved in mucking up our elections, not Russia, but the actual FBI is involved in our own elections.

-Well, obviously they put their thumb on the scales in 2016 and in 2020.
+Well, obviously, they put their thumb on the scales in 2016 and in 2020.

 That turned out to be true.

-Now Colmer said this is an investigation into Joe Biden, the president of the United States.
+Now, Comer said this is an investigation into Joe Biden, the president of the United States.

 Our investigation is about Joe Biden.

-Now, is it is it a fair conclusion to think that while you're simultaneously canceling the Keystone XL pipeline, but giving Vladimir Putin a waiver on a Nord Stream two pipeline?
+Now, is it a fair conclusion to think that while you're simultaneously canceling the Keystone XL pipeline, but giving Vladimir Putin a waiver on a Nord Stream 2 pipeline, could that be because of the fact that the Biden family is compromised, that Joe Biden himself is compromised?

 I think the question is a valid question, and I think there could be a forensic look at all of the financial dealings of Hunter Biden.

-Uh clearly it appears on the circle.
+Clearly, it appears on the surface.

-Well it seems like Hunter and Joe Biden, not just Hunter.
+Well, it seems like Hunter and Joe Biden, not just Hunter.

 And so I think you can get court orders to do that as part of an investigation.

-I think that the things that by that Hunter Biden's been accused of are every bit as bad or worse than the things they accused Paul Matafort of, and they were able to get not only access to Manafort's records, they ultimately convicted Matafort and gave him significant time.
+I think that the things that Hunter Biden's been accused of are every bit as bad or worse than the things they accused Paul Manafort of.

-From what I've seen, everything that that the evidence points towards in Hunter Biden is equally as bad or worse.
+From what I've seen, everything that the evidence points towards in Hunter Biden is equally as bad or worse.

 Is the big guy his father?